-The County self-insures for all significant risks except that it has property insurance on its police helicopters and selected leased facilities, a blanket fidelity bond covering all County employees and the following coverage for its summer recreation program: accident insurance, umbrella liability and general liability.
+The County self-insures for most risk exposures.
+The County has transferred some of its risk by means of carrying property and liability insurance coverage on its police helicopters, a blanket fidelity bond covering all County employees and the following coverage for the summer recreation program: accident insurance, umbrella liability and general liability.
 Essentially all other risks are assumed directly by the County.
-See "THE COUNTY - County Financial Management - Risk Management" herein.
 All malpractice occurrences prior to September 29, 1999 are the responsibility of the County of which there are no active cases.
 Subsequent malpractice occurrences arising from events in connection with NHCC are the responsibility of NHCC.
 The County annually appropriates sums for the payment of judgments and settlements of claims and litigation, which appropriations may be financed, in whole or in part, pursuant to the Local Finance Law by the issuance of County bonds, subject, however, to NIFA approval during the control period.
 Estimated liabilities of approximately \$437 million for claims and litigation (excluding tax certiorari claims) have been recorded as a liability in the County's government-wide financial statement of net position as of December 31, 2015.
+Such estimated liabilities are expected to be approximately \$268 million (unaudited) as of December 31, 2016.
+Such estimated liabilities include liabilities resulting from several third-party actions that were filed against the County seeking indemnification for judgments and/or claims pending against the Towns of Hempstead, North Hempstead and Oyster Bay, as well as garbage districts within these towns relating to the refund of special ad valorem levies on mass properties of utilities (Verizon, American Water and others) for garbage and refuse collection services.
+The towns and garbage districts sought to have the County indemnify these judgments on the basis that the County is allegedly a guarantor for any claim for an illegal assessment for non-benefitted properties.
+In January 2017, the County settled the outstanding claims of the Town of Hempstead.
+The settlement agreement requires the County to pay to the Town of Hempstead (x) approximately \$18 million in satisfaction of certain judgments and claims against the County (which the County has paid) and (y) seventy percent of the amount of judgments and settlements paid by such town prospectively on the remaining existing claims of such town, in installments over ten years, subject to certain conditions.
+The County estimates that the cumulative amount of all such resolved claims of the Town of Hempstead is approximately \$125 million.
+The remaining claims of the Town of North Hempstead and the two Town of Oyster Bay garbage districts are estimated to be approximately \$13 million.

 Approximately \$235.2 million has been recorded as a liability in the County's government-wide financial statement of net position at December 31, 2015 related to workers' compensation claims, as estimated by the County's third-party administrator.
+The liability related to workers' compensation claims as of December 31, 2016 is expected to be approximately \$235.7 million (unaudited).
 Such amounts are only estimates, and no assurance can be given that additional claims will not be made or that the ultimate liability on existing and future claims will not be greater.